 Diagnosis of psoriasis will however often be immediate and our specialists can focus on related issues, perhaps hereditary factors, or associated conditions, such as psoriatic arthritis.

 Hopefully, that will not be present but thorough diagnosis and all round understanding of your health are the building blocks of a personal treatment plan.

 Treatment For Psoriasis

 Mild psoriasis can be treated with creams applied to the affected area, or established oral medication.
 They may be sufficient but are often not effective by themselves and can have undesirable side effects.

 Fortunately, modern science is producing valuable alternatives, through UK led global research, or studies of genetics and new technology.
 Both are at the core of our personal psoriasis treatment in London.

 Biologics may be a good option, genetically engineered proteins, taken from human cells.
 They inhibit the parts of the immune system which fuel inflammation and types developed for diseases such as psoriasis can be remarkably effective.

 Ultraviolet light therapy and specialist lasers, often in combination with a sensitising agent are equally successful.
 A steady series of non invasive treatments, bringing a high clear up rate.

 The latest medication and technology are available at our clinics, part of our London dermatology service.
-Skilled consultants and a welcoming atmosphere are an equal part.
-If we can help, please get in touch.
+Skilled consultants and a welcoming atmosphere are an equal part of good psoriasis treatment.